pawamoy/git-changelog/README.md

                         Parse Git trailers in the commit message.
 See https://git-scm.com/docs/git-interpret-trailers.
                         Default: False.
+  -E, --omit-empty-versions
+                        Omit empty versions in the output.
+Default: False.
   -v, --version         Show the current version of the program and exit.
 ```